-The Band Historian is responsible for collecting newspaper clippings and photos for our annual Band Scrapbook, which is enjoyed by everyone at the Band Banquet in June.
-If you take photos, please have duplicates made or submit them electronically to the historian.
+The Band Photo Chairperson is responsible for taking photos through the school year, which are enjoyed by everyone at the Band Banquet in June.

 Quartermasters

 Our Quartermasters are responsible for fitting, upkeep and distribution of all uniforms.
 They travel with the band and make sure everyone is properly attired at all times.
 If a band member is missing part of his or her uniform, a replacement will be issued for a fee.
 For information regarding uniforms, please contact our quartermasters: